P.S. 304 Early Childhood School

 Kindergarten classrooms have plenty of LEGOs, wooden blocks, trains and dress up corners where children may play together.
-“This is their time for discussion,” said Assistant Principal Bonnie Boltax.
-“They need to speak to other students.
-You’re not only sitting at a desk.”
-Children go on science-related field trips to the Bronx Zoo, the Bronx Botanical Garden, the Queens Hall of Science, and the Gateway National Park in Jamaica Bay.
+Children go to art museums and on science-related field trips to the Bronx Zoo, the Bronx Botanical Garden, the Queens Hall of Science, and the Gateway National Park in Jamaica Bay.

-Special education: The school offers team teaching and self-contained classes, as well as Special Education Teacher Support Services (SETSS).
-Some students from P10 attend PS 304 classes.
-The instruction we saw in a self-contained class was just as good as in general education classes and children were full engaged in the lesson.
+SPECIAL EDUCATION: The school offers ICT (integrated co-teaching) and self-contained classes, as well as Special Education Teacher Support Services (SETSS).
+Some students from P10 attend PS 304 classes, according to the CEP.